ghc/ghc/docs/users_guide/using-warnings.rst

     Defer variable out-of-scope errors (errors about names without a leading underscore) until runtime.
 This will turn variable-out-of-scope errors into warnings.
-    Using a value that depends on a typed hole produces a runtime error, the same as :ghc-flag:`-fdefer-type-errors` (which implies this option).
+    Using a value that depends on an out-of-scope variable produces a runtime error, the same as :ghc-flag:`-fdefer-type-errors` (which implies this option).
     See :ref:`typed-holes` and :ref:`defer-type-errors`.